Two vendors, two failure modes

 Auth provider hiccups, payments provider hiccups, webhooks land out of order.
 The reconciliation logic to keep them in sync is the part nobody wants to own.

-Provider-agnostic billing, typed SDKs, a built-in MCP server, and errors that tell you exactly how to fix them.
+Self-hostable in one Docker Compose stack, multi-tenant from line one, typed SDKs, and errors that tell you exactly how to fix them.

 Self-host free · MIT licensed · Public beta — feedback welcome